cosmicanant/recursive-diff/README.md

 ```

 ## Tests
-Unit test can be run using the command `npm test`
+Unit test can be run using the command `npm test`.
+This repo has more than 99% code coverage.

 ## Examples:
 You can find more examples in the example folder of this repo.
 Few of the examples are listed below.